hiya5150/hiya5150.github.io/README.md

 fix broken image links

+download then delete all projects I don't need on GitHub

-make sure project are hosted properly on github
+make sure projects are hosted so they run properly on github